 Which Apple Varieties Work Best for Drying?

 Gala apples work great for dehydrating, as do Fujis.
 I also like dried Golden Delicious apples.
 Have you tried a variety that you especially like dried?
+Let me know in the comments.

 - solution to prevent browning (I use a mixture of lemon juice and pineapple juice)